nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 * The **Interface class** in the other hand, is a very common term in Object Oriented Programming.
 It is used to define a set of methods that are used for a specific purpose.
 When a class implements an interface class, that class must construct all the methods required by that interface.
-To understand the interface class concept, please look at an example below.
+To understand the interface class concept, please look at an example below, where interface is not used at first and how it helps the issue when coming into use with a later implementation.

 ---
 ## A Problem Needed to Be Solved